TamsinHu/computer_logic/Readme.md

 🤖: Oh yes, I remember now!
 ```

-If knowledge_store_11161922 was saved for a conversation you had about snakes, Hyprolexa will remember the relevant hypo- and hypernyms.
+If knowledge_store_11161922 was saved for a conversation you had about snakes, selecting this store will cause Hyprolexa to remember the relevant hyponyms and hypernyms.

 ```
 🧠: knowledge_store_11161922